ferdinandea/mac101/change-macos-default-file-associations-command-line-duti.md

 duti is a command-line utility that makes it possible to set default applications for specific document types, directly from the shell.

-In the following [excerpt from my dotfiles](https://github.com/nficano/dotfiles/blob/master/misc/bootstrap#L156-L180), I use duti to configure Visual Studio Code to be my default “open with” application for various document types.
+In the following I use duti to configure Visual Studio Code to be my default “open with” application for various document types.

 ```bash
   duti -s com.microsoft.VSCode .c all